 As part of the Padre Island National Seashore, the Laguna Madre falls under federal land management.
-Currently the water quality and nutrient levels of the Laguna Madre are monitored with in situ data collection in limited locations by the National Park Service.
+Currently, the water quality and nutrient levels of the Laguna Madre are monitored with in situ data collection in limited locations by the National Park Service.
 However, the relationship between mesquite trees, groundwater and the salinity of the lagoon is not systematically being studied.
 One challenge in conducting studies of the Laguna Madre is that much of the surrounding land is privately owned.
 There are policies on both the state and federal levels which protect the health of the Laguna Madre.
 The Texas General Land Office (TGLO) manages the Texas Coastal Management Program, which is federally approved, and allocates funds to a number of projects that address issues concerning coastal health (TGLO 2015).
-The lagoon also falls within national park boundaries and therefore is under the care of the National Park Service (NPS).
+The lagoon also falls within national park boundaries and, therefore, is under the care of the National Park Service (NPS).
 Additionally on the federal level, the Office of Water (OW) under the Environmental Protection Agency (EPA) is responsible for ensuring water health nationwide with the help of entities at the regional, state and local level (EPA 2014).
 The National Estuary Program (NEP), which was established by the 1987 Clean Water Act (CWA), is also managed by the EPA.
 The NEP is charged with creating a Comprehensive Conservation and Management Plan (CCMP) designed to ensure water quality and overall estuary health (EPA 2014).
 Some other federal policies which address the estuary’s health include the Shore Protection Act (SPA) of 1988, the BEACH Act of 2000 and the Coastal Zone Management Act of 1972 (EPA 2014).

 Decision Support Tools & Benefits